ganeshpawar515/SmartStaffId/README.md

-# Employee Management with Face Recognition
+# Employee Management with Face Recognition (mini-project sem-2)

 A Tkinter-based GUI app to manage employee data with integrated face recognition.